-" VOCs (Volatile Organic Compounds) are organic pollutants in common household products including paint.
+" VOCs (Volatile Organic Compounds) are organic pollutants in common household products including paint. " Petroleum is a key ingredient in the manufacturing of asphalt and rubber roofs.

 " Formaldehyde is found in mass produced building materials and pressed wood products including plywood paneling, MDF and particle board in the bonding adhesives.